 Finding a job in Paris

-With unemployment rates rising and a stagnant French economy it is important to seriously consider your options before arriving in Paris; unless you can do a job that a French person can’t do and are able to prove this, you will have a very difficult time finding work.
+With unemployment rates rising and a stagnant French economy searching for jobs in Paris and France is time consuming and it is important to seriously consider your options before arriving in Paris; unless you can do a job that a French person can’t do and are able to prove this, you will have a very difficult time finding work.
 Without question, the safest bet is to find a job before you leave home.

 Finding work before you arrive in France